go-echarts/snapshot-chromedp/README.md

 }
 ```

-Multi charts in one `Page` is also available now.
+Snapshot multi charts in one `Page` is also available now.
 Please make sure each chart animation disabled.
 You can simply enable it for multi charts snapshot by:

 ```go